What is a Conventional loan?

 If you don’t qualify for a Conventional loan:

 Conventional loans are popular because they have such clearly defined guidelines.
-For anyone who doesn’t meet those guidelines, Guild has other options like FHA loans or Expanded (Non-QM) loans to help you qualify for the property you love.
+For anyone who doesn’t meet those guidelines, Guild has other options like FHA loans to help you qualify for the property you love.

 All loans subject to underwriter approval; terms and conditions may apply.
 Subject to change without notice.
 Always consult an accountant or tax advisor for full eligibility requirements on tax deduction.